wp-plugins/birchschedule/readme.txt

 = Extra features supported in BirchPress Scheduler Pro =
 * Autofill info for existing customers in admin
-* Automated Email Reminders to staff and clients
+* Automated Email notifications to staff and clients
 * Custom email messages
 * Display staff appointments in different colors
 * Custom booking form based on business needs(add custom fields, visible/invisible to admin and customers, required/not required)
+* Block busy time and holidays
+* Page redirection after booking
+* Returning user booking with email and password
+* WP user integration
 * and much more comming soon

 Please visit [our website](http://www.birchpress.com "WordPress Appointment Booking Calendar") for more info.